itsbzumich/SportsRef/README.md

 # Sports Reference Application
-Application for Sports Reference Engineer Intern
+Application for Sports Reference Engineer Intern (NOTE UPDATED ON 2/1/2023)

 This program takes a JSON file in the format described in the prompt.
 It creates a table with the format described in the prompt.
 The current print statement prints the output in the correct locations, but doesn't print it out in a "table".
 It simply has the values in the correct locations in a 2-D array as if each element were a box in the table.